gaulfaa/toua-md/archived text/firstrelease.md

-# Town Of Us Amplified v0.0.1
+# Town Of Us Amplified Beta Release v0.0.1
 First pre-release!
 Please test it out and report bugs in the Discord.

 Thank you for using TOUA!